0x676e67/rnet/README.md

 | **OkHttp**  | `OkHttp3_9`, `OkHttp3_11`, `OkHttp3_13`, `OkHttp3_14`, `OkHttp4_9`, `OkHttp4_10`, `OkHttp4_12`, `OkHttp5`                                                                                                                                                                                                                                                                               |
 | **Edge**    | `Edge101`, `Edge122`, `Edge127`, `Edge131`, `Edge134`                                                                                                                                                                                                                                                                                                                                   |
 | **Opera**   | `Opera116`, `Opera117`, `Opera118`, `Opera119`                                                                                                                                                                                                                                                                                                                                          |

-## Documentation

-For a comprehensive introduction to this library, refer to the [DeepWiki](https://deepwiki.com/0x676e67/rnet) documentation.
-This AI-generated guide, created by a third party, offers a solid overview and allows interaction with the AI to explore specific APIs.

 ## Contributing